 Enter a Facility ID or request a room in the Requested Room field.

 Select a Meeting Pattern for this class section by clicking the Look Up Pat icon and selecting the appropriate pattern from the search results.
-If the meeting pattern you wish to use for the class does not appear in the list, leave this field blank and check the appropriate checkboxes below the days of the week on which the class will be offered.
+If the meeting pattern you wish to use for the class does not appear in the list, leave this field blank and check the checkboxes below the appropriate days of the week on which the class will be offered.

-The Meeting End field contains the appropriate meeting end time for the class section, given its Meeting Pattern.
-It can be changed as necessary, but all nonstandard meeting times must be approved by the academic organization's Dean.
+The Meeting End field will populate with the appropriate meeting end time for the class section, given its Meeting Pattern.
+It can be changed as necessary, but all nonstandard meeting times must be approved by the academic organization's dean.